Genus names of plants, beginning with I, J, K

 Walnut, (Juglans regia), common walnut, English walnut, Persian walnut | Juglans regia, Daleys Fruit Tree Nursery.

-Japanese walnut tree, (Juglans ailanthifolia), edible nuts, oily texture, husks used to make yellowish dye, ornamental, Japan, Juglandaceae
+Japanese walnut tree, (Juglans ailanthifolia), edible nuts, oily texture, husks used to make yellowish dye, ornamental, Japan, Juglandaceae.

-Grey walnut, (Juglans cinerea), butternut, white walnut, lemon-shaped nut surrounded by green husk before maturity, butternut bark, mildly cathartic folk medicine, bark was used as illegal fish poison, USA, Canada, Juglandaceae
+Butternut, (Juglans cinerea), white walnut tree, lemon-shaped nut surrounded by green husk before maturity, butternut bark, mildly cathartic folk medicine,

-Black walnut, (Juglans nigra), eastern black walnut, herbal medicine contains manganese, timber, ornamental tree, hardest walnut shell, used as polishing abrasive, North America, Albania, Bulgaria, Juglandaceae
+Black walnut, (Juglans nigra), eastern black walnut, herbal medicine contains manganese, timber, ornamental tree, hardest walnut shell, used as polishing abrasive, North America, Albania, Bulgaria, Juglandaceae.

 Dried herb sold as hulls, Juglans nigra, Mudbrick Herb Cottage.

-Juglans nigra, Black walnut, Daleys Fruit Tree Nursery.
+Juglans nigra, Black walnut, Daley's Fruit Trees.

 Andean walnut, (Juglans neotropica), Colombian walnut, Ecuadorian walnut, cedro negro, cedro nogal, cloud forests, edible fruit in yellow-green husks when ripe, sap of fruit husk contains strong yellow dye, nut inside is more difficult to crack shell than Persian walnuts, so fruits should be soaked in water, but not allowed to ferment, hard durable wood called "nogal", Colombia, Ecuador, Peru, Juglandaceae